-Mr. Nerguizian is a Founding Member of Dana Gas and the Chairman of the Audit & Compliance Committee.
+Mr. Nerguizian is a Founding Member of Dana Gas.
 He is also a Founding Member and Chairman of the Lebanese Educational Fund SA and the Lycée Libanais Francophone Privé in Dubai, a non-profit educational initiative that caters to the needs of the Lebanese and Francophone communities of the UAE since 2003.
 He serves on the Board of Growthgate and is a member on the Board of Trustees of the American University of Sharjah and the Conseil Stratégique de l'Université Saint Joseph, Beirut-Lebanon.